wangzhongchunongithub/docker-repository-migrator/README.md

 The program help us to migrate repositories from one docker registry to another one It will iterate all repositories and images existing on source registry,
 and then push them to target registry
+version of source registry can be set as 'v1' or 'v2',target registry should be a 'v2' docker registry

 How to use
 step 0: